michaelcloran/my-dungeon/README.md

 | On Screen 4 Room 4 option 2.
 Attack little dragon to east| Testing for little dragon attack with big shield little sword | Dragon slayed message with 85% health and rerender of Screen 4 for Room 4| result as expected | |
 | When all dragons killed | Testing for rerender of Screen 1 and Game over you have slayed all the dragons, you took seconds and play again message | the message displayed and Screen 1 rerendered with option to replay | result as expected | |

+### Bugs

+* I have done quite a lot of testing and did'nt find any bugs.

 [Back to top](#)

 ## Deployment